symfony/symfony-docs/components/messenger/transports.rst

       &retry[ttl][2]=60000

 In the example above, if handling the message fails, it will retry it 3 times.
 After the first failure, it will wait 10 seconds before trying it.
-After the 2nd failure, it will wait 30 seconds.
+After the second failure, it will wait 30 seconds.
 After the 3rd failure, it will wait a minute.
 If it still fails, the message will be moved to a "dead queue" and you will have to manually handle this message.